The Room, the Ears, and the Trust: What a Mastering Engineer Actually Does

 A mastering engineer hears the mix for the first time.
 There is no attachment to any of the decisions that were made along the way.
 There is no memory of what the kick sounded like before the compression was added, no investment in whether the reverb tail on the snare is the right choice.
 There is only what is actually there, heard fresh, in an accurate room.

-This is where things like bass and vocal balance tend to surface.
+This is where bass and vocal balance tend to surface.
 Not because the mix engineer missed them, but because these are exactly the kinds of relationships that become normalized over hundreds of listens.
 The bass is present.
 The vocal is present.
 They work together in the mix room.
-But in a different room, on a different system, heard by ears that have no history with the record, the balance between them may resolve differently.
+But in a different room, on a different system, heard by ears that have no history with the record, the balance between them resolve differently.
 A mastering engineer's job is to hear what is actually there and respond to it.

 The same is true of rendering errors: pops, clicks, digital artifacts, dropouts.
 A mix engineer listening for the ten-thousandth time in a familiar environment may not catch a click at the tail of a reverb.
 A mastering engineer hearing the file for the first time, in a quiet, accurate room, will.
 Every time.
 This is not a failure on the mix engineer's part.
 It is simply what fresh ears in a controlled environment are designed to do.